-Nicole Kidman, Julia Roberts and other celebs swear by these 10 drugstore beauty products — and they're all under $20 at Amazon
+Jennifer Aniston, Julia Roberts and other celebs swear by these 10 drugstore beauty products — and they're all under $20 at Amazon

 You might not be familiar with this product.
 The main ingredient is something Salma Hayek swears by.
 "I use an ingredient called Tepezcohuite that's used in Mexico for burn victims because it completely regenerates the skin," Hayek told Elle Magazine.
 "Some of the ingredients, when I took them to the American labs, they were like 'Oh my god!
 How come nobody is using this?'
 This is why I have no Botox, no peels, no fillings."

-It's no surprise that Kim Kardashian travels luxe — she does have her cashmere-covered $150 million private jet she playfully dubbed "Kim Air," after all.
+It's no surprise that Kim Kardashian travels luxe — she does have a cashmere-covered $150 million private jet she playfully dubbed "Kim Air," after all.
 Curiously, her travel makeup bag is anything but.
-While promoting her brand new Skkn by Kim vanity bag on Instagram Reels, she allowed us a peek into her current Chanel one, and perched at the very top was a bottle of her self tanner.
+While promoting her brand new Skkn by Kim vanity bag on Instagram Reels, she allowed us a peek into her current Chanel one, and perched at the very top was a bottle of her self-tanner.

+Use these reusable microfiber pads with micellar water to cleanse your face again and again.
+Once they're dirty, simply wash them with soap and water or toss them in with the laundry.

+Drew Barrymore signals the start of her beauty routine with a wave of a reusable Garnier cleansing pad — because good skin starts with a gentle cleansing (and a good conscience begins with Earth-friendly choices).

 Olivia Wilde is one of the brand's many fans.
 "I use the cheapest possible skin care — not because it's cheap, but because it's the best," Olivia Wilde said.
 "Dermatologists have recommended it for years and I've never paid attention.
 But recently I started using Cetaphil cleanser and CeraVe moisturizer.
 They're gentle and simple."